dgaydukov/cert-aws/sa/files/sa.md

 * docker daemon running
 * ECS container agent
-* awslogs log driver with `ECS_AVAILABLE_LOGGING_DRIVERS` env var You can have multiple queues running at the same time.
-For example:
+* awslogs log driver with `ECS_AVAILABLE_LOGGING_DRIVERS` env var
-* high priority queue with on-demand instances
-* low priority queue with spot instances

 ###### DocumentDB
 It's fully managed, mongo-compatible document database service.
 You can store/query json data.